servicetitan/Stl.Fusion.Samples/docs/tutorial/Part05.md

 ## The Fundamentals

-You already know that `IComputed<T>` instances are reused, but so far we didn't talk much about the details.
+You already know that `Computed<T>` instances are reused, but so far we didn't talk much about the details.
 Let's learn some specific aspects of this behavior before jumping to caching.